skyout/angular-image-dimensions/README.md

 Compatibility
 -------------

-This plugin utilizes the HTML5 spec of naturalWidth and naturalHeight, therefore is only supported in browsers that support HTML5.
+This plugin utilizes the HTML5 spec of `naturalWidth` and `naturalHeight`, therefore is only supported in browsers that support HTML5.